- AirPods 3 release expected by end of 2019

 Apple announced an updated version of the AirPods during the frenetic 'hardware week' that preceded its 25 March press event.
 These new AirPods gained wireless charging, 'Hey Siri' and improved connection speeds and talk time, but as our reviewer noted, "a lack of improvements in the audio department will leave audiophiles wanting more".
-The official branding (AirPods, rather than AirPods 2) could even be taken as an admission that this is not a major upgrade.
+The official branding (AirPods, rather than AirPods 2) could even be taken as an admission that this is not a full upgrade.

 We're therefore excited to see what Apple's got in store for the next AirPods.
 Rumours suggest, in fact, that the company was working on the March 2019 AirPods and a more adventurous 'AirPods 3' update at the same time, and might even squeeze in another announcement before the end of 2019.